telosnetwork/telos-docs/docs/evm/about/introuction.md

 # Introduction to Telos EVM

-SInce the introduction of the Ethereum Virtual Machine (EVM), instead of having just a distributed ledger (blockchain 1.0), we have a distributed state machine (blockchain 2.0 - 3.0) which hosts the functionality of the blockchain network.
+Since the introduction of the Ethereum Virtual Machine (EVM), instead of having just a distributed ledger (blockchain 1.0), we have a distributed state machine (blockchain 2.0 - 3.0) which hosts the functionality of the blockchain network.
 Decentralization is the key when it comes to Blockchain technology.&#x20;

 The Ethereum Virtual Machine (EVM) acts like a global prosessing unit or computer which is formed by the collective computing power of its network nodes, making the EVM accessable from anywhere in the world.
 These nodes lend their resources to developers to create smart contracts and decentralised apps (dApps) which relies on blockchain.